Qatar, EU Say Pushing Stalled Iran Nuclear Talks - UrduPoint

 Mora "is in Tehran exactly to move these talks forward, to be able to go back to Vienna and to conclude them in a positive way," he added.

+His visit coincided with a pessimistic assessment by a French diplomatic source who said negotiations "are at a point of deadlock".

-Among the key sticking points in the negotiations is Tehran's demand for the United States to remove Iran's Islamic Revolutionary Guard Corps from a designated list of terror groups.
+Among the main sticking points in the negotiations is Tehran's demand for the United States to remove Iran's Islamic Revolutionary Guard Corps from a designated list of terrorist groups.

+A deal had been ready in March but "slipped away" because of this dispute, the French source said.

 IRNA said "unfreezing Iran's assets, cooperation in holding the 2022 World Cup, pursuing prisoner exchanges and cooperation in the field of energy" were also on the agenda of the emir's visit.

-Unlike some of its Gulf Arab neighbours, Qatar has maintained close relations with Iran and the two countries share the world's largest natural gas.
+Unlike some of its Gulf Arab neighbours, Qatar has maintained close relations with Iran and the two countries share the world's largest natural gas field.

 Tehran has expressed interest in hosting spectators for football's World Cup finals in Qatar in November on its nearby resort island of Kish.